saptab/DucView/README.md

 - Collapse: Collapses the tree of SCUs so that only the labels are visible.
 - Comment: For user notes on SCUs or contributors; appears in the SCU tree as an asterisk on SCU or contributor labels; visible by mousing over the asterisk.
 #### Shortcuts:
 - Many buttons and drop down menu items can be accessed using key shortcuts consisting of ALT + KEY, where KEY is the underlined letter on the button or menu item.
 For instance, ALT + N will work as the "New SCU" button.
+Ctrl + F, Ctrl + Z, and CTRL + Y can be used to find, undo, and redo, respectively.

 ## API
 This section contains an overview of the most important classes in the project and their functions. <br />